- File

 File

-We use kebab-case for compiled binaries to be consistent with other shell tools.
+We use kebab-case for everything else for example compiled binaries, such that they are consistent with other shell tools.

 Package